 Well, my husband and I recently budgeted and budgeted and put away money for 1 ticket to see Hamilton: An American Musical at The Pantages Theatre, and so…I went!
 That’s right!
 I went, alone, me, myself, and I. Here is what I thought about the show.

+The Pantages Theatre in stunning.
 This was my first time ever stepping foot in the Pantages Theatre.
 I attended a Saturday matinee show and the theatre was packed.
-Pantages is a stunning venue.
 From the looks of it, every seat is a good seat.
 I arrived about an hour early for the show and explored the venue, enjoyed a drink, used the restroom, scanned the merchandise and took pictures (of course).
 An employee told me to look up at the ceiling when they open the doors of the theatre because the ceiling is the most beautiful part.
 She was right.
 The ceiling is so gorgeous!!

 But The Best of All…